robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 ### Extensions

-Allow users to hide these new axes by passing in an optional `hide_zero_axes` flag into the `plot_scatter` function and the command line interface.
-0-axes should be displayed by default, so the default value for this parameter should be `False`.
+Allow users to hide these new axes if they pass an optional `hide_zero_axes` argument into the `plot_scatter` function.
+0-axes should be displayed by default, so the default value for this argument should be `False`.

 ## 4. Make the library "testable" and write some tests